 2. Implement a password manager across your network

-3. Use multi-factor authentication (MFA)
+3. Use multi-factor authentication (MFA) or FIDO2

-4. Introduce a software update policy
+4. Maintain an effective software update policy

 Software updates are often deployed to fix known security flaws, which means outdated software can present a huge security gap—one that threat actors already know how to target.
 You can keep your security infrastructure up to date by configuring all the devices on your network to update automatically.
 Automating updates will help ensure employees are updating their software regularly, even if the devices they are using to connect to the network are located off-prem, as is becoming the norm in the work-from-anywhere world.